Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 ### TCP 3-Way Handshake

 The TCP three-way handshake is a process used to establish a reliable connection between two devices before they begin data transmission.
 It involves a series of three messages exchanged between the sender (client) and the reciever (server).
+Before a HTTP request can happen, a TCP 3-Way Handshake must happen.

 ![image](https://github.com/user-attachments/assets/1f40e1f2-bb42-40f2-ba96-ffd4d1226923)

+- **Syn** (Synchronize): process begins with the client sending a TCP segment with the SYN flag set.
+This initial message indicates the client's intention to establish a connection and includes an initial sequence number (ISN), which is a randomly chosen value.
+- **SYN-ACK** (Synchronize-Acknowledge): Upon recieving the SYN segment, the server responds with a TCP segment that has both the SYN and ACK (Acknowledge) flags set.
+The acknowledgment (ACK) number is set to one more than the initial sequence number recieved in the client's SYN segment.
+The server also generates its own initial sequence number.
+- **ACK** (Acknowledge): Finally, the client acknowledges the server's response by sending a TCP segment with the ACK flag set.
+The acknowledgment number is set to one more than the server's initial sequence number.